adamsilver/fdpb/02-Checkout.md

 ## Confirmation pages

-What it looks like:
+How it might look:

 ![Confirm screen](./images/?.png)

 Confirmation pages are essential especially as part of a multi-step form flow.
 A confirmation page serves many purposes.
 Without one, users are left confused.
 In the case of buying something, they may wonder whether their order was submitted successfully.

-The Government Digital Services’ (GDS) service manual[^] says each service must have a confirmation page with the following:
+The Government Digital Services’ (GDS) service manual[^12] says each service must have a confirmation page with the following:

 - a reference number (if there is one)
 - details of what happens next and when